Reactive Input state for Angular ViewModels

 }

-• We have to provide the InputStateModel in the providers property of @Component.
+- We have to provide the

-• This implementation does not work with default values of @Input() properties.
+in there with the latest changes. - This implementation does not work with default values of @Input() properties.

 @Component(...)